 - Third parties to support us in providing our services and to help provide, run and manage our internal IT systems.
 For example, providers of information technology, identity management, website hosting and management, data analysis, data back-up, security and storage services.
-[Can you be specific about the identity of any such third parties and provide link to their privacy policies?]

 - Third party organisations that otherwise assist us in providing goods, services or information.
-[Can you be specific about the identity of any such third parties and provide link to their privacy policies?]

 - Third party organisations in order to hold events or examinations on behalf of the SOMWS.
-[Can you be specific about the identity of any such third parties and provide link to their privacy policies?]

 - Law enforcement or regulatory agencies or those required by law or regulations.